vicinityh2020/vicinity-open-gateway-api-distributed-query-client/README.md

 ## Usage

-In order to use (NAME) several variables must be provided.
+In order to use the Gateway API distributed query client several variables must be provided.
 Notice that the TED and the prefixes are retrieved from the Gateway API Services as described in their [documentation](http://vicinity.bavenir.eu).
 ```
 // -- Data required for discovery relevant data and solve a SPARQL query
 String query  = ... 		  			 // A SPARQL query